pauloportella/claude-semantic-search/README.md

 ### Example Usage

-In Claude Desktop or Cursor, simply ask:
+In Claude Code, Claude Desktop, or Cursor, simply ask:
 - "Search for my GPU performance discussions"
 - "Find conversations about daisy project with code"
 - "Show me all indexed projects"
 - "Get chunk chunk_12345"

-For detailed MCP setup and troubleshooting, see [MCP_SERVER_README.md](MCP_SERVER_README.md).
+### Troubleshooting

+If the MCP server isn't working:
+1. Ensure you ran `./install.sh` and it completed successfully
+2. Check that `which claude-search-mcp` returns a path
+3. Restart the application (Claude Code/Desktop/Cursor)
+4. Verify the configuration file exists and contains the MCP server entry

 ## Development